vickneee/web-development-studies/labs/03 Full Stack React Project Structure/worksheet.md

 5. **src/** (within admin/ and client/):

-- This directory contains the source code of the application, including components, pages, services, contexts, hooks, etc.
+- This directory contains the source code of the application, including components, contexts, hooks, pages, services etc.

 6. **components/:**